joeylevy/gallery-by-supsystic/readme.txt

 == Installation ==

-= First time Gallery by Supsystic user =
+= First time Photo Gallery by Supsystic user =

-Thank you for choosing Gallery by Supsystic!
-Open page of our plug-in admin panel WordPress and you will see two menu items: "New Gallery" and "Galleries".
+Thank you for choosing Photo Gallery by Supsystic!
+Open page of Photo Gallery by Supsystic plugin admin panel and you will see two menu items: "New Gallery" and "Galleries".

 In order to create your photo gallery, simply click on "New Gallery" in your left navigation menu.
 When Create New Photo Gallery page loads, set the name of gallery, choose gallery template and click "Save" button.
-On the next step you can change template and settings of your gallery.
-To add images to your photo gallery click on button "Add Images" and choose images from WordPress Media Library.
-In order to manage images click the "Image List" button.
-Here you can also set image caption and many more.
+On the next step you can change gallery template and settings of your gallery.
+To add images to your photo gallery click on button "Add Images" and choose images from WordPress Media Library to add to your gallery.
+In order to manage gallery images click the "Image List" button.
+Here you can also set image captions, links and more optios.
-On the Main tab you can set gallery type, width and height of gallery and images, image distance and radius.
-It is already possible to add border for images, enable shadow option and choose the theme for popup image.
-On the Captions tab you can enable caption option and set different settings of it.
+On the Main tab you can set image gallery type, width and height of gallery and images, image distance and radius.
+It is already possible to add border for images, enable shadow option and choose the gallery theme for popup image.
+On the Captions tab you can enable image caption option and set different settings of it.

-Don't forget to press the "Save" button.
-After all these points you can see your photo gallery result in the left top corner (you have the ability to choose image for preview) or simply click on "Preview" button and will be able to see the whole photo gallery.
+Don't forget to press the "Save" button to save your image gallery.
+After all these steps you can see your photo gallery result in the left top corner (you have the ability to choose image for preview) or simply click on "Preview" button and will be able to see the whole photo gallery.
 Under image preview you can see the photo galery shortcode.
-Copy and paste the shortcode into your post or page and Photo Gallery by Supsystic plugin will automatically create the gallery on your page using the settings you choose above.
+Copy and paste the gallery shortcode into your post or page and Photo Gallery by Supsystic plugin will automatically create the gallery on your page using the settings you choose above.
 Important!
 Photo Gallery shortcode must be inserted in a text editor page, and not in the visual.

-= To install gallery plugin via FTP, you must =
+= To install image gallery plugin via FTP, you must =

 1. Download the photo gallery plugin
-2. Unarchive the image plugin supsystic-grid-gallery.zip
+2. Unarchive the image gallery plugin supsystic-grid-gallery.zip
 3. Copy the folder with grid photo plugin
 4. Open ftp \wp-content\plugins\
-5. Paste the plug-ins folder in the folder
+5. Paste the gallery-by-supsystic plugin folder in the folder
 6. Go to admin panel => open item "Plugins" => activate the Photo Gallery by Supsystic plugin

 == Other Notes ==